amarder/stata-tutorial/tutorial.md

 There are many different ways to read data into Stata.
 To get a good overview of how to import data into Stata type `help import` in Stata's Command window.
-The functions I use most are `import excel` and `insheet`.  `import excelve been given an Excel workbook, while `insheetve been given a comma-separated values (csv) file.
+The functions I use most are `import excel` and `insheet`.  `import excel` is great if you are working with an Excel workbook, while `insheet` is great if you have a comma-separated values (csv) file.

 Stata datasets are generally stored in files with a `.dta` extension.
 To read a Stata dataset use the `use` command.
 For the purpose of